dlr-eoc/ukis-frontend-libraries/projects/core-ui/README.md

 </clr-main-container>
 ```

-- The css class `floating` on the `main-container` makes the [Clarity Vertical Nav](https://clarity.design/documentation/vertical-nav/collapsible-nav/normal) floating above the `content-container` so it takes less space.
+- A css class `floating` on the `content-container` (which is mostly placed in your route components) makes the [Clarity Vertical Nav](https://clarity.design/documentation/vertical-nav/collapsible-nav/normal) floating above the `content-container` so it takes less space.
 For this, however, you have to worry about the placement of the elements in the `content-container` if the `vertical-nav` is expanded.
 - The `global-alert` and `global-progress` can be activated with their responsible services which you can inject in your components.
 - For more doku about the `ukis-header` [see the header README](src/lib/header/README.md)